-Asian shares rally on US midterms, soothing fears of shifts
+World stocks settle after US election-inspired rally

 - What might be behind the latest twist on Amazon's HQ2(s) | Jon Talton

-ANALYST’S TAKE: “The overwhelming boon to Wall Street overnight sets the stage for Asia markets to power ahead in the latest rebound,” Jingyi Pan of IG said in a market commentary.
-“Perhaps having grown wary of the results and reactions from the likes of Brexit and the 2016 U.S. Presidential elections, markets were seen for once playing according to script as the elimination of the midterms risks brought about newfound confidence in the equity space,” she added.
+ANALYST’S TAKE: “While it is tempting to extrapolate the risk rally through to the end of the year, it must be noted that a split Congress should have no bearing on how Trump intends to handle the U.S.-China trade war,” DBS Group Research said in a commentary.
+“On this front, market participants are hoping that Trump will be able to cut a deal with Xi, with further meetings planned for the G-20 summit at the end of the month,” it added.

-CHINESE TRADE: China’s exports grew in October despite higher tariffs on its goods by the U.S., official data showed.
-Its exports saw a 15.6 percent year-on-year increase, as compared to a 14.5 percent pick-up in September.
-The country’s imports also accelerated 21.4 percent from a year earlier, as compared to a 14.3 percent increase in the previous month.
-Separately, China’s foreign currency reserves declined in October, in a sign that the government might be intervening to keep its yuan from falling too far against the dollar.
+ECONOMIC DATA: Data from China showed exports grew in October despite higher tariffs on its goods by the U.S. Total exports saw a 15.6 percent year-on-year increase, as compared to 14.5 percent in September.
+Imports also accelerated 21.4 percent from a year earlier, as compared to 14.3 percent the previous month.

+Meanwhile, the European Union’s executive Commission said eurozone growth this year is expected to moderate to 2.1 percent from last year’s decade-high rate of 2.4 percent.
+They noted trade tensions are weighing on exports and that growth is likely to increasingly come from domestic factors like consumer spending.

-ENERGY: Benchmark U.S. crude oil gained 8 cents to $61.75 in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil gained 4 cents to $61.71 in electronic trading on the New York Mercantile Exchange.
 It fell 54 cents to $61.67 a barrel in New York.
-Brent crude was flat at $72.07.
+Brent crude shed 9 cents to $71.98.
+The contract dropped 6 cents to close at $72.07 in London.